U.S. Route 61: Missouri

 US 61 enters Missouri south of Steele, passing under a concrete arch that was constructed by the Mississippi County, Arkansas highway department in 1924.
 The alignment of the highway is closely followed by I-55 between there and the St. Louis area, with portions of the two highways overlapping.
 Between Howardville and Sikeston, US 61 overlaps with US 62.
 At Sikeston, US 61 also meets US 60.
-Crossing Route 32 at the "one of the oldest French Colonial settlements west of the Mississippi River (1735)", Ste.
+Crossing Route 32 at "one of the oldest French Colonial settlements west of the Mississippi River (1735)", Ste.
 Genevieve, the road continues through Ste.
 Genevieve County.
 The highway then turns northwest and meets US 67 at Festus.
-The two highways overlap until separating in the St. Louis area at Ladue, where US 61 meets I-64 and US 40, just north of the junction of US 61 and Old Route 66 (now Route 100), located in Kirkwood, which is referred to locally as "the rock 'n roll crossroads of America".
-While in the St. Louis area, US 61 is on Lindbergh Boulevard.
+The two highways overlap until separating in the St. Louis area in Ladue, where US 61 meets I-64 and US 40.
+While in the St. Louis area, US 61 is on Lindbergh Boulevard, which goes by the name of Kirkwood Road while in that municipality.

 After meeting I-64 and US 40, US 61 turns west with them and its overlap with the Avenue of the Saints begins.
 At Wentzville, the overlap with I-64 and US 40 ends when it meets I-70, with the former ending at I-70.
 It continues in a general northwesterly route, meeting US 54 at Bowling Green and US 36 and I-72 at Hannibal, an intersection which is I-72's western terminus.
 Northwest of Hannibal, US 61 meets US 24 and the two overlap until they separate at Taylor.
 US 61 continues north until near Wayland, where the highway turns east at Route 27 and the overlap with the Avenue of the Saints ends.
 Shortly before leaving Missouri, US 61 meets US 136 and the two overlap until entering Iowa.
 US 61 in Missouri was formerly known as Route 9.

 US 61 runs along the western side of the Mississippi River between Memphis, Tennessee, and Dubuque, Iowa, and therefore never enters the state of Illinois.